 Example: Melvyn and Denzyl were orphaned at 3 and 4 years of age when their mother died.
 Their grandmother took them in but was unable to find R500 a month for school fees and transport.
-A wonderful Dutch couple sponsors the boys so that they can have a really good start when they go to primary school.
+A wonderful Dutch couple sponsored the boys so that they could have a really good start when they began primary school.

 The PCC kids just love the volunteers.
 And the volunteers fall in love with the children.
 Every year selfless young men and women from overseas choose to spend part of their gap year or vacation working at the Centre.
 Something they will never forget.

 The children adore the extra attention and enthusiasm these dedicated people bring.
 For the staff, the extra hands are a great help.
 Mainly, the volunteers interact with the children, helping in the classroom and playground under supervision of teaching staff.
 English is the working language.
 They have also painted murals and signs, helped with the garden, taken part in the school concert.
 Never a dull moment.
 One young man helped the caretaker.

 Volunteers come for any length of time from a couple of weeks to several months.
 Some return following years, often bringing their families with them.
 One of the world’s top ten tourist destinations, Cape Town has plenty to offer when not working at the Centre.
 Many make a stay at the Centre as part of a longer round-Africa trip.
 There are many companies that will organize a trip to South Africa, providing traveling, accommodation, insurance, etc. If you have difficulty finding one, the PCC office can put you in touch with something suitable.

 Let us know if you are interested!
 Head on over to our contact page and send us a message!